LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 Trust SHOULD be accompanied by verification of the documents linked to an Attribute Set Announcement.

-TODO write more here about the `trust` section.

 ### Summary of verification responsibilities

 When verifying a credential document, a consumer SHOULD: